Self-Publishing Starter Tips Series: #3

-Another crucial self-publishing starter tip today – do your research!
+Here’s another crucial self-publishing starter tip for you to digest and implement today – do your research before you do anything else!

-Let’s take a look at where to start your research, followed up by my favourite keyword/book/niche research sources to arm you with the valuable insights you’ll need to create your book with confidence.
+Let’s begin by looking at where to start your book research, followed up by my favourite keyword/book/niche research sources to arm you with the valuable insights you’ll need to create your book with confidence.

-Check out the Competition on the Amazon Bookstore
+Check out what’s available on the Amazon Bookstore

 Visit the Amazon bookstore (www.amazon.co.uk) and type in ‘non-fiction’ in the search bar.
 Then take a look through the categories on the left-hand side – see the list on the left-hand side of this screenshot.